 In other words, I think machine translation is very safe.

-In the third part of the interview with Mattia, we will talk to him about the practice of machine translation post-editing and how translators can learn to edit the output from MT engines.
+In part 3 of the interview with Mattia, we will talk to him about the practice of machine translation post-editing and how translators can learn to edit the output from MT engines.